-Single dominant mode of oscillation – For swings characterized by a single dominant mode of oscillation, the damping may be calculated directly from the oscillation envelope.

-Additional considerations – For a damping factor of 0.03, the magnitude of oscillations must be reduced to 39% of initial values within five periods.
+Calculating damping factors – For swings characterized by a single dominant mode of oscillation, the damping may be calculated directly from the oscillation envelope.
+For a damping factor of 0.03, the magnitude of oscillations must be reduced to 39% of initial values within five periods.
 For a damping factor of 0.01, the magnitude of oscillations must be reduced to 39% of initial values within 15 periods.
 For swings not characterized by a single dominant mode, then the damping factors should be derived via a more detailed modal analysis.

-4.3.10 Protection Relay Margin
+4.3.10 Transient Voltage Response

-(MR Ch.5 s.5.2.1)
+(MR Ch.5 ss.5.2.1, 5.2.2, 5.2.4, and 5.2.6)

-BES and BPS element relay margins – Following fault clearing, or the loss of an element without a fault, the margin on all instantaneous and timed distance relays at stations that are part of the BES or BPS, including generator loss of excitation and out-of-step relaying, must be at least 20% and 10% respectively.
+Overview – Following fault clearing, or the loss of an element without a fault, the transient voltage response shall not result in the protective relays activating with due regard for the margins specified below.

+4.3.10.1 Local Relay Margin Criteria

-Local element relay margins – The margin on all relays at local system stations, generator loss of excitation and out-of-step protections on small generating units, or those associated with transformer backup protections, must be at least 15% on all instantaneous relays, and 0% on all timed relays having a time delay setting less than or equal to 0.4 seconds.
+Local element relay margins – For any Group 3 contingencies in Appendix A with due regard to reclosure, the margin on all relays, generator loss of excitation and out-of-step protections on generating units, or those associated with transformer backup protections, must be at least 15% on all instantaneous relays, and 0% on all timed relays having a time delay setting less than or equal to 0.4 seconds.
 For all relays having a time delay setting greater than 0.4 seconds, the apparent impedance may enter the timed tripping characteristic, provided that there is a margin of 50% on time.
-For example, the apparent impedance does not remain within the tripping characteristic for a period of time greater than one-half of the relay time delay setting.
+That is, the apparent impedance does not remain within the tripping characteristic for a period of time greater than one-half of the relay time delay setting.
+The margin on all system relays, such as change of power relays, must be at least 10%.

+4.3.10.2 Uncontrolled Separation Criteria

+Demonstrably contained – For all applicable contingencies in Appendix A with due regard to reclosure, the consequence of protective relays activating shall not result in uncontrolled separation of a portion of the system.
+That is, any separation (including islanding) due to protective relays activating shall be demonstrably contained such that a new steady state is reached, that any electrical island is treated in accordance with section 2.6, and the remaining portion of the IESO-controlled grid demonstrates performance that meets applicable security criteria.
+The magnitude of any redistribution of flow due to the separation (including any net loss of load or supply from the collapse of an island) shall not result in an adverse impact to interties.

-System relay margins – The margin on all system relays, such as change of power relays, must be at least 10%.
+Uncontrolled separation relay margin – The margin on all instantaneous and timed distance relays at stations that, if activated risk uncontrolled separation, including generator loss of excitation and out-of-step relaying, must be at least 20% and 10% respectively.

 4.3.11 Automatic Reclosure